kbhansali/CS122-Carvana-Project/README.md

-This file contains descriptions of each of the files we've uploaded, explanations of how the code in each file works, and instructions on how to run our code to generate your desired outputs.
+This file contains descriptions of each of the files we've uploaded.

 ### uszips.csv
 This is the raw csv file from which we are generating our list of zip codes.
 It contains